b-97/sympy-form-analysis/README.md

 `sfa.is_singleton_form(expr)`

 Determines if an expression is a singleton.
+A singleton is defined in this library as a singular variable or number that cannot be expressed as two smaller variables or numbers.
+Rational numbers and variables raised to powers do not fit this definition.

+'sfa.is_complex_singleton_form(expr)`

+Determines if an expression is a complex number in proper form, with complex proper form defined as a + bi.

 _Proper Monomial Form_